 WHAT IS A PARENTING ORDER?

 A parenting order is a set of orders made by a court about parenting arrangements for the children.

 Parents can agree their own Parenting Orders (parenting plan) and then submit them to the court for approval.
 Once approved by the Court, they are binding.
 Alternatively, a court can make a parenting order after a court hearing or trial.

 Once a parenting order is approved by the Court, each person affected by the order must follow it.

 ABOUT PARENTING PLANS AND PARENTING ORDERS

-Most couples start with an oral agreement or a parenting plan, and then when they apply to the family court for property orders by consent they seek parenting orders at the same time, as there is no additional cost involved to add in parenting orders that have already been agreed, when applying for property orders.
-This approach enables documents to be submitted to the court for approval, but as both parents agree to the property and parenting orders sought, neither need to go to court and hence this is the lowest cost option for obtaining legally binding orders.
+Most couples start with an oral agreement or a parenting plan.
+Then, when they apply to the family court for property orders, they seek parenting orders at the same time.
+This is because there is no additional cost to include parenting orders that have already been agreed when applying for property orders.
+Using this approach enables documents to be submitted to the court for approval, but as both parents agree to the property and parenting orders sought, neither need to go to court.
+For this reason, it is the lowest cost option for obtaining legally binding orders.

 WHAT TO INCLUDE IN PARENTING PLAN / PARENTING ORDER